-Why is this important?
 Extranodal extension is only important for tumours not caused by HPV (p16 negative tumours).
 For these tumours, extranodal extension is also associated with a higher risk of new tumours developing in the neck and is often used by your doctors to guide your treatment.
 Extranodal extension is also used to determine the nodal stage (see Pathologic stage below).

+The pathologic stage for squamous cell carcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
-In general, a higher number means more advanced disease and worse prognosis.
+In general, a higher number means more advanced disease and a worse prognosis.

-Squamous cell carcinoma of the oropharynx is given a tumour stage between 1 and 4.
+Non-keratinizing squamous cell carcinoma of the oropharynx is given a tumour stage between 1 and 4.
 The tumour stage is based on the size of the tumour and whether the tumour has grown to include parts of the mouth or throat outside of the oropharynx.

 These tumours are given a metastatic stage (pM) of 0 or 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
 The metastatic stage can only be assigned if tissue from a distant site is submitted for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as pMX.